xliu-stat/NRRR/README.md

 # NRRR
 This package implements all the required functions to conduct Nested Reduced-Rank Regression.
-To find more details of the method, please refer to Liu, X., Ma, S., & Chen, K. (2020).
+To find more details of the method, please refer to: Liu, X., Ma, S., & Chen, K. (2020).
 Multivariate Functional Regression via Nested Reduced-Rank Regularization. arXiv: Methodology.

 Install the package with
 ```{r}